Serving Metropolitan Police officer charged with six rapes

 Pc Cliff Mitchell has been suspended from duty.

-A serving Metropolitan Police officer has been charged with rape and threatening to kill after a woman was attacked and forced into a car.
+A serving Metropolitan Police officer has been charged with rape and threatening to kill.

 Scotland Yard said 23-year-old Pc Cliff Mitchell will appear in court on Thursday to face six rape allegations, one count of making threats to kill and one count of breaching a non-molestation order.

-The force said it began an investigation on Tuesday afternoon this week after a call from a member of the public who had found a distressed woman in Hackbridge, south west London.
+The force said it began an investigation on Tuesday afternoon after a call from a person who had found a distressed woman in Hackbridge, south west London.

 A Met statement said: “Officers were told that the woman had been attacked inside a property by a man who subsequently forced her into a car.”